 CORE WIPER LOGIC

 The function sub_4016C0 serves as the operational core of the wiper malware, orchestrating the files manipulation and system disruption activities.
-Upon entering this function, the malware first initiates a short delay using the Sleep function, pausing for 1000 milliseconds.
+Upon entering this function, the malware first initiates a short delay using the Sleep function, pausing for 1000 milliseconds and enumerating drives using GetLogicalDrives.

-Following the malware calls sub_4015B0, which lays the groundwork for the wiper’s operations.
+Following the malware calls sub_4015B0, which appears to lay as the groundwork for the wiper’s operations.
 The malware proceeds to resolve the addresses of essential Windows API functions from “KERNEL32.DLL” and “User32.dll,” utilizing decrypted strings to mask its intentions.
 These functions include CreateFileW (decrypted from dword_D593C8), SetFileAttributesW (decrypted from dword_D593D0), CloseHandle (decrypted from dword_D59504), PostMessageW (decrypted from dword_D593E0), and SendMessageW (decrypted from dword_D593E4).

-After this, the malware enters its main operational loop.
+After this, the malware enters its main operational loop supporting multi-threading.
 This loop forms the heart of the wiper’s attack strategy, driving a continuous cycle of file destruction and system manipulation.
-Within each iteration of the loop, the malware calls CreateFileW, creating handles to the targeted files or directories identified from the downloaded configuration data stored in config file.
+Within each iteration of the loop, the malware calls CreateFileW, creating handles to the targeted files and directories.
 With file handles secured it calls the sub_408050.

 To further hide its actions, the malware employs SetFileAttributesW to potentially modify the attributes of the affected files.
-The wiper’s manipulation appears to extend beyond simple file overwriting as it also utilizes MoveFileWithProgressW (decrypted from dword_D59510) to relocate files, potentially disrupting system functionality by reorganizing data or hiding files to prevent easy recovery.
+The wiper’s manipulation appears to extend beyond simple file overwriting as it also utilizes MoveFileWithProgressW (decrypted from dword_D59510) to potentially prevent an easy recovery.

 Before returning, the malware displays the message “Hey ESET, wait for the leak..
 Doing business with the occupiers puts you in scope!” by using MessageBoxA.